Skip to main content

 Save water and electricity

 If you’re staying overnight, save energy by turning off all lights and appliances when you head out of your accommodation.
-Take quick showers and be mindful of running water in the kitchen and the bathroom.
+Take quick showers and be mindful of water use in the kitchen and the bathroom.

 Reuse and recycle